 Have you ever imagined what volunteering in Cambodia can be like?
 Meeting the locals, discovering the local culture, working to teach English or other subjects in their local schools, helping rescue and save endangered animals, and more!
 For travelers, Cambodia is a lush locale with inspiring scenery and wonderful people.
-It has everything from ancient, grand temples to serene beaches and bustling markets full of excited crowds and exotic foods.
+It has everything from ancient, breathtaking temples to serene, beautiful beaches and bustling markets full of excited crowds and exotic foods.
 Travelers looking to make an impact in Cambodia will find just as much to love in this incredible country.

 The best way to find volunteering opportunities that are ethically responsible is to rely on recommendations and credentials for vetted organizations.
 These are trusted programs and institutions that are invested in their service and their cause.